Das Millionenspiel

-Das Millionenspiel ("The Game of Millions" or "Chance for a Million") is a 1970 German action/sci-fi television film, directed by Tom Toelle and starring Jörg Pleva, Suzanne Roquette and Dieter Thomas Heck.
+Das Millionenspiel ("The Game of Millions" or "Chance for a Million") is a 1970 West German action/sci-fi television film, directed by Tom Toelle and starring Jörg Pleva, Suzanne Roquette and Dieter Thomas Heck.
 It was aired by ARD (broadcaster) on 18 October 1970.
 Wolfgang Menge wrote the screenplay, adapting the short story "The Prize of Peril" by the American writer Robert Sheckley.
 Wolfgang Menge and Tom Toelle received the 1971 Prix Italia for best television movie.

 Plot

-Das Millionenspiel ("The Game of Millions") is a successful TV show from the private station TETV.
+Das Millionenspiel ("The Game of Millions") is a popular show on the (fictional) TETV channel.
 To win the grand prize of one million German marks, a candidate has to survive seven days on the run while being hunted by the Köhler gang.
 Of the first 14 candidates, 8 were killed during the course of the game.

 Bernhard Lotz from Leverkusen is the show's 15th candidate.
-After almost a week without sleep and little food, he is full of agony and on the verge of physical collapse; Lotz could drop out, but there is the prospect of the grand prize of one million marks, and he knows the fate of one of his predecessors: when he forfeited the game, he was so derided as a coward that he eventually committed suicide.
+After almost a week without sleep and little food, he is in agony and on the verge of physical collapse; Lotz could drop out, but there is the prospect of the grand prize of one million marks, and he knows the fate of one of his predecessors: when he forfeited the game, he was so derided as a coward that he eventually committed suicide.

 The whole country watches the manhunt on TV, some fascinated, some disgusted.
 Lotz tries hiding, but he is always recognized.
 Some want to deliver him to the Köhler gang, but some help him.
 Throughout the game, the Köhler gang is always hot on his heels.

-The action is interspersed with scenes from the studio, where the jovial Thilo Uhlenhorst moderates and shows documentation of Lotz's life.
-Reporters deliver latest developments, interrupted by sexualized commercials by the (fictional) "Stabil-Elite Group".
+The action is interspersed with scenes from the studio, where jovial presenter Thilo Uhlenhorst also shares details from Lotz's life.
+Reporters relate the latest developments from the field, interrupted by sexualized commercials by the (fictional) "Stabil-Elite Group".
 Behind the scenes, game-makers manipulate the game by helping or harming Lotz.